williams20015/video-chat-application/README.md

-# video-chat-application
+# Video-chat-application WebRTC

-one to one video chat web application using Java WebRTC and Html
+By using Simple-peer it connects one to one video chat web application.